Duke Medical Center Library & Archives

 Posted On: Thursday, March 4, 2021 - 12:44 by Sarah Cantrell

 Do you login to NCBI to use MyNCBI, SciENcv, or MyBibliography?
 Do you submit data to NCBI?
-If so, you’ll want to read further to get a first glimpse at some important changes to NCBI accounts that will be coming in June 2021.
+If so, you’ll want to read further to learn about some important changes to NCBI accounts that occured in June 2021.

-In brief, NCBI will be transitioning to federated account credentials.
-NCBI-managed credentials are the username and password you set at NCBI — these will be going away.
+In brief, NCBI transitioned to federated account credentials.
+NCBI-managed credentials are the username and password you set at NCBI — those have gone away.
 Federated account credentials are those set through eRA Commons, Google, Facebook, Microsoft, or a university or institutional point of access (located under "more login options").
 The content in your accounts is not going away.

 Why is this happening?

 NIH, NLM, and NCBI take your privacy and security very seriously.
 As part of their normal reviews, they have...

 Posted On: Tuesday, May 26, 2015 - 17:04 by Emily Mazure

 In May 2015, Duke participated in a 2-day NCBI Discovery Workshop, hosted at the University of Michigan Taubman Health Sciences Library and Department of Computational Medicine & Bioinformatics, presented by Peter Cooper from NCBI.
 These sessions were streamed live and recorded.
 More about these sessions and access to the recordings are below.